 4.3.4.1.1 All known or foreseeable potential adulterant, contaminant and/ or precursor associated with the processes in both normal and fault conditions that are likely to occur within the scope of halal management system shall be identified.
-This includes previously recognised incidences and sequences of events that may affect the products, goods and/ or cargo status.
+This includes previously recognised incidences and sequences of events that may affect the products and/or goods status.